-I was waiting by the tracks on a platform sitting on an empty, steel bench where a beam from the weekend ether is cascaded down through an opening of the plastic transparent sun roof.
+I was waiting by the tracks on a platform sitting on an empty steel bench where a beam from the weekend ether is cascaded down through an opening of the plastic transparent sunroof.
 The rustic smell from the old neighboring provinces flooded the air.
-There were not much people there yet, it was still early and so the sight is pretty much the usual vacated scene at this time of the day.
+There were not many people there yet, it was still early and so the sight is pretty much the usual vacated scene at this time of the day.

-I had my left arm folded resting atop a luggage bag beside me, while the knuckles is pressed against the temple of my head.
+I had my left arm folded resting atop a luggage bag beside me, while the knuckles were pressed against the temple of my head.
 I just finished drinking coffee from a local inn, and I did not mind waiting.
-In fact, I was lingering in the moment while it was still mine to savor.
+In fact, I was lingering at the moment while it was still mine to savor.

 Not borrowers, but I guess we are the temporary owners of these fragments we call moments.
 Or at least we attempt to steal these from the overly stretched time we have left.

-A dog eared paperback book was occupying the other hand, laying it flat open across my right arm.
-I was caught between the lines that stuck with me for a while now.
-Somehow I couldn’t get past the words.
-I was rereading the same chapter over and over, and it was an indication that I was not getting anywhere obviously and should give it a rest for now.
+A dog-eared paperback book was occupying the other hand, laying it flat open across my right arm.
+I was caught between the lines that stuck with me for quite some time.
+Somehow, I couldn’t get past the words.
+I was rereading the same chapter over and over, and it was an indication that I was not getting anywhere obviously, and should give it a rest for the meantime.